 While knowledge in specific law topics is important, these classes do not cover the practical skill set that paralegals need in order to be competent in their work; instead, classes in legal writing and legal research cover these most important skills.
 In these classes, paralegals learn how to research court precedents and laws regarding particular cases, as well as how to write up affidavits, contracts, and other legal documents.

-Many distance learning paralegal bachelor’s programs require students to complete an internship as part of the degree requirements.
+Many distance learning paralegal bachelor’s programs require students to complete an internship.
 This professional experience in a legal office can be very helpful in finding employment after graduation.
 Besides this internship experience, most of the coursework in these programs is information-based and can be effectively transferred to the online format.

 Bachelor's graduates may pursue a wide range of careers in the legal system.
 Career opportunities include case manager, corporate paralegal, junior paralegal, law clerk, law office manager, legal assistant, and legal researcher.
 Work settings for graduates include corporate legal departments, government agencies, insurance companies, private law firms, real estate companies, and title insurance firms.
 Bachelor's programs also lay an excellent foundation for further studies and career advancement in the legal field.

-The curriculum in the law and paralegal master’s provides a theoretical understanding of the history and purpose of law, as well as the practical abilities to perform administrative duties in a legal environment.
-Courses in the history of US law and criminal justice provide a framework for legal work.
-Other foundational courses discuss the skills for utilizing legal databases, searching for relevant past cases, and compiling notes for attorneys.
+The curriculum in the law and paralegal master’s provides an education in history and legal theory, as well as the practical abilities to perform administrative duties in a legal environment.
+Courses in the history of U.S. law and criminal justice provide a framework for legal work.
+Other foundational courses focus on the skills for utilizing legal databases, searching for relevant past cases, and compiling notes for attorneys.
 Students also learn how to fill out certain legal documents and draft correspondence.

 Certificate paralegal programs typically take between 10 months and 2 years to complete.
 Some online colleges offer a full-time curriculum that can be completed in as little as seven months.
 The length of the program will depend on the type of certificate you choose and the curriculum covered.